sgibson47/play-the-game/README.md

 This app was created to practice using React, Redux and Rails to develop web applications.

-It lets you play rounds of The Game.
+It uses a Rails API backend and a React frontend to let you play rounds of The Game.
 You can create a new game to play or play a previously started game.

 ## Demo